pydanny/presentations/NHB-web-battle/2023-pywebconf.md

 - After 14 years I know the pain points of Django
 - I've used Flask for 12 years
 - I've used FastAPI for 3 years
+- I did Zope/Plone for 4 years @ NASA :rocket:
+- I've used Pyramind off-and-on for 17 years
+- I used Tornado a few times in 2014

 ---